Healthcare Specialties

 • Pulmonary angiography provides direct visualization of the pulmonary arteries by injecting dye through the blood vessels

-• Echocardiogram allows an assessment of the function of the heart
+• Echocardiogram and cardiac MRI allows for detailed assessment of cardiac function

-• Ventilation-perfusion scan (VQ scan) allows an assessment of the distribution of blood flow and ventilation throughout the lungs
+• Ventilation-perfusion scan (VQ scan) or SPECT CT imaging which assesses distribution of blood flow and ventilation throughout the lungs

 • Chest computed tomography angiogram (CTA) allows a three-dimensional view of the lungs and their blood vessels